BestTimesToVisit.com Logo

 transport

 San Diego is spread out!
 Relying solely on ride-sharing can be expensive.
-Consider using the MTS public transport app to plan your trips using buses and trolleys, especially for getting to and from the airport or exploring areas like Balboa Park.
-For shorter distances, walking or biking is a great way to experience the city.
+Consider using the MTS public transit app to plan bus and trolley routes, especially for getting to beaches and attractions outside the downtown core.
+A day pass is often cheaper than multiple rideshares.

 money